jfnavarro/st_pipeline/README.md

 in the system the aligner STAR (minimum version 2.5.0) : https://github.com/alexdobin/STAR

-The ST Pipeline requieres between
-32GB and 64GB of RAM depending
-on the size of the data.
-It is recommended to run it
-in a system with at least 8 cpu cores.
+The ST Pipeline is recommended to be run on a computer with at least 32GB of RAM and 8 cpu cores.